chriscr2/Kakaoalan/README.md

-## Changelog
+## Changelog for v1.1.2
-v1.1.1:
-- Removed Azozo Azen unit.

-- Removed unique abilities for every unique unit, but added a free promotion to the Adalal Kakaoalan (Drill 1).

-- Adjusted some parameters and production costs for the unique buildings and units.

-- Fixed crash issue.

-- Added ATLAS files in order to  make the icons appear on mobile.
+- Added full changelog to the credits text.
+- Adalal no longer replaces the Archer as the unique unit.

 ## The Lyfoda Kakaoalan
 Play as the knowledge-loving West African nation, lead by Neykon Ney, one of the well-known figures in its history.